gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 The **SAP Fiori Tools - Page Editor** provides an outline view of the configurable elements on the selected page.
 Settings can be changed within a property panel which opens on click on an element.
 The property panel displays the editable properties, provides a search filter option, info texts for properties, and via `Edit in source code` the option to see and edit the property directly in the associated file.

 The Page editor reads and writes `pages/*.json` files containing the applicable manifest and UI5 flexibility based settings in a compact and technology independent notation.
 The files also serve as a simple text-based interface.
-They are generated on demand and can be accessed from the Application Modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the respective page's node's right-click context menu.
+They are generated on demand and can be accessed from the application modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the respective page's node's right-click context menu.
 Each page in your app has its own `json` file.
 The virtual files will be automatically synchronized with the `webapp/manifest.json` and UI5 flex changes in the `webapp/changes` folder.

-##### Annotation Support
+#### Annotation Support

-With version 1.4.1 of Application modeler and [`@sap/ux-specification`](https://www.npmjs.com/package/@sap/ux-specification) versions 1.84.25 and 1.90.14 the Page editor will allow the creation and maintenance of annotation-based UI elements for OData V4 based List report Object page and Form entry page applications.
-Supported are common filter fields, tables, (sub)sections, header sections, actions, and their properties, including full `i18n` support.
-With this addition the Application modeler further strengthens the goal of SAP Fiori Tools to ease and speed up the application development.
+Starting as of version 1.4.1 of the application modeler and [`@sap/ux-specification`](https://www.npmjs.com/package/@sap/ux-specification) with the versions 1.84.25, 1.90.14 or higher, the Page Editor allows the creation and maintenance of the most common annotation-based UI elements for OData V4-based List report Object page and Form entry page applications.
+With this addition, the application modeler further strengthens the goal of SAP Fiori tools to ease and speed up the application development.

+#### Building Block Support

+Starting as of version 1.10.1 of the application modeler and [`@sap/ux-specification`](https://www.npmjs.com/package/@sap/ux-specification) 1.108.8, 1.96.41 or higher, the Page Editor supports adding and maintaining the properties of [SAP Fiori elements building blocks](https://sapui5.hana.ondemand.com/test-resources/sap/fe/core/fpmExplorer/index.html#/buildingBlocks/buildingBlockOverview) for OData V4-based applications.
+Building blocks within a custom page or custom section can be shown in the outline and their properties be modified in the property panel.
+The building blocks for the chart, filter bar, and table can be created from the outline using a link to the corresponding feature guides in the Guided Development tool.

+This feature is currently experimental and subject to changes and enhancements based on customer feedback.

 #### Supported Templates of SAP Fiori Elements